Dermal FIllers vs Botox:What are the differences?

 ● Lumps or undesirable asymmetry in your skin’s appearance

 ● Skin damage leading to scarring, wounds, or infection

 Botox has become an increasingly popular treatment in recent years, and there is a lot of misinformation that exists around it.
 So, here are some facts to set the record straight.
 First up, the longer name for Botox is botulinum toxin.
 The Botox used in your skin is a small purified form of this chemical, taken from bacteria.

 If taken in much larger amounts, this can be dangerous.
-However, the small amounts used to correct wrinkles is safe and has been used now for a number of years.
+However, the small amounts used to correct wrinkles are safe and has been used now for a number of years.
 It works by temporarily freezing or paralysing certain muscles in your face.
 To achieve this, the Botox blocks the nerve signals in the muscles being targeted.